mendersoftware/mender-artifact/Documentation/artifact-format-v3.md

 File containing the signature of `manifest`.

-It is legal for an Artifact not to have signature file.
+An Artifact is not required to contain a signature file.

 manifest-augment